-Here is your 4th of July history refresher that they you can share and pass on to those who look at the 4th as just a day to light off fireworks.
-Education and knowledge are key considering the .gov school system has done an abysmal (intentional) job on the topic of our founding.
+Here is your 4th of July history refresher that you can share and pass on to those who look at the 4th as just a day to light off fireworks.
+Education and knowledge are essential, considering the .gov school system has done an abysmal (intentional) job on the topic of our founding.

-A True Patriot and Leader: 54 Years Later…
+A True Patriot and Leader: 59 Years Later…

 Words from the Wise

-Here are a few of my favorite Founders quotes on the topic of Independence to further reflect the greatest of these men:
+Here are a few of my favorite Founder’s quotes on the topic of Independence to further reflect the greatest of these men:

 Educate and Expose Others to Our Proud History

 I hope you will share and join me in helping to educate others.
-With sovereignty under attack across the globe, it is fitting that we remind ourselves of the fragility of freedom and liberty.
+With sovereignty under attack across the globe, we should remind ourselves of the fragility of freedom and liberty.
 Add the fact we now have socialists winning elections and calling for no borders.
-Not in my America!